 What animals live on Mount Everest?

 There live extreme species of endangered wildlife species, being the highest elevation of the mountain on the earth.
 The mainly located are snow leopards and musk deer.
-When you enter the Sagarmatha Nation Park conservational area, you interact with the high species.
+You interact with the high species entering the Sagarmatha Nation Park conservational area.
 Likewise, the wildlife amuses with Himalayan Black Bear, Red Pandas, and Himalayan Tahr at the lower part of Everest.
 Furry marmots seem adorable, whereas the Pika constantly runs away from the humans.
 Beautiful endangered species like Gray Langur, Mountain Weasel, and Yellow-throated Marten is going to Everest.

 Is there snow at Everest Base Camp?